 The last word on lower insurance costs with a fitness journey

 Insurance is about removing risk.
 Thus if the risk is low or doesn’t exist, then the insurance cost is low or not necessary.
-While it is true that we cannot altogether remove risk from life, we can lower it by making wise decisions.
+While it is true that we cannot remove risk from life altogether, we can lower it by making wise decisions.
 The five ways a fitness journey can reduce insurance costs show how healthy behaviors help you lower insurance costs.

 You need to take advantage of them, seeing your insurance premiums decrease.
 The behaviors that help you on a fitness journey improve your health, social life, finances, and time management.
 Healthy behaviors save time, money, relationships, and health.
 By making healthy decisions, you will reduce the risk of unhealthy choices.